-Before I mixed any render I scratched off any lose bits.
-In my first coat I found the sand has too many large stones.
+Before I mixed any render I scratched off any loose bits.
+In my first coat, I found the sand has too many large stones.
 I used a sieve and washed the sand into buckets.
-It was very time consuming.
-When the bucket was almost full I left the particles settle and tilted the bucket to pour of most of the clear water out.
+It was very time-consuming.
+When the bucket was almost full I left the particles to settle and tilted the bucket to pour of most of the clear water out.
 I then placed the sand into a woven bag.
 It allowed any excess water to drain off.

 The following day it had almost dried out.
-I couple of very fine cracks apeared at the bottom of the render where i assume the water had run down.
-Too much water in this small areas shrinked the render as it dried out.
-A week later no more cracks has apeared where i was expecting them around the openings.
+A couple of very fine cracks appeared at the bottom of the render where i assume the water had run down.
+Too much water in these small areas shrank the render as it dried out.
+A week later no more cracks have appeared where I was expecting them around the openings.